 Protections Offered by the Credit CARD Act

-Consumers shopping for credit cards and existing cardholders may be interested in a number of key changes instituted by the CARD Act.
-The new laws provide a number of protections for consumers, primarily in the areas of interest charges and credit card fees, as well as interest rate increases.
-Here is a brief breakdown of many portions of the law.
+These laws provide several protections for consumers, primarily in the areas of interest charges, credit card fees, and interest rate increases.
+Here is a brief breakdown of many portions of the law:

 Annual Percentage Rate (APR) Increases

-Credit card issuers are not allowed to raise APR's on existing balances within 1 year of an account being opened with four exceptions:
+Under the Credit CARD Act, credit card issuers are not allowed to raise APRs on existing card balances within one year of an account being opened.

-1) A bank disclosed that they would raise the APR earlier, when the account was opened;
+- A bank disclosed they would raise the APR earlier when the account was opened

-2) the APR is increased due to a change in one of the "indexes" beyond the issuer's control;
+- The APR is increased due to a change in one of the "indexes" beyond the issuer's control

-3) a consumer fails to abide by a "workout" arrangement with the issuer (workouts are sometimes offered to consumers struggling with payments, temporarily giving them a lower APR or similar benefit);
+- The customer fails to follow a "workout" arrangement with the issuer (workouts are sometimes offered to consumers struggling with payments, temporarily giving them a lower APR or similar benefit)

-4) the credit card holder fails to make required minimum payments within 60 days.
+- The cardholder fails to make the required minimum payments within 60 days

-After 1 year from when the account was opened, credit card companies are allowed to raise APR's.
+Note: After one year of when the account was opened, credit card companies are allowed to raise APRs.
 However, the increased APR will apply only to new transactions and the new rate must have previously been disclosed to the consumer.

 Notice and Disclosure Requirement